ashleykolodziej/ashleykolodziej/content/learn-to-love-documentation.md

 +++
 date = "2016-07-16"
-title = "Learn to Love Documentation" categories = "presentations & blog posts" shortdesc = "Documentation is your playground—to try new things, to teach, and to learn."
+title = "Learn to Love Documentation" categories = "professional speaking & writing" shortdesc = "Documentation is your playground—to try new things, to teach, and to learn."

 +++